 I had a plan.
 It was to cycle through the remote Guatemalan jungle to the famed ruins of Tikal via the little known ruins of El Zotz.
-I was unable to find any information to confirm if it was possible.
+There is not a lot of information on the El Zotz Tikal Trek.
+I was unable to find much information to confirm if it was possible.
 The best I could do was load up with a couple of days of food and just go for it.
 Not all things go to plan.

 Flores to El Zotz

 With a couple of days food in my bags and a sense of discovery I set off to the ruins of El Zotz.
 The first 60km or so to the town of Cruce dos Aguadas.
 I stopped long enough in the small village to buy food, water and eat the Guatemalan staple of fried chicken and fries.
 From here it was into the unknown.

 The trip to Tikal via El Zotz ruins is a common hiking trip sold to adventurous travelers in all the Flores travel agencies.
 But information on the trip was not easy to get for an independent traveler.